Shogunoftheitsoffice/KyokaTylerLegal/SimpleCountdown.md

 ### Governing Law

-The laws of **[Your Country/State]**, excluding its conflicts of law rules, shall govern this Terms and Your use of the Application.
+The laws of **[Japan]**, excluding its conflicts of law rules, shall govern this Terms and Your use of the Application.

 ***